1. Automotive Fuel Research Programs

 (1) Research on Automobiles/Fuels to Date

-a) Verification of the benefits of cleaner emissions and improved fuel economy due to the introduction of lower sulfur content of gasoline/diesel fuels:
+1) Verification of the benefits of cleaner emissions and improved fuel economy due to the introduction of lower sulfur content of gasoline/diesel fuels (JCAP)

-⇒The effectiveness of 2009 emission regulations in improving air quality was quantitatively estimated, and the results were reported at the hearing of the Expert Committee on Motor Vehicle Exhaust Emission of the Central Environment Council, the Ministry of the Environment.
+Air quality improvement as a result of the stringent of the emission control has been quantitatively assessed through the above-mentioned simulations, and the findings were reported to the Expert Committee on Motor Vehicle Exhaust Emission of the Central Environment Council, the Ministry of Environment.